3632741/AR-Registration-Framework/VST Experimental Setup/README.md

         └───Right_eye
             └───Frame
 ```
-- GameObject 'directional light'.
-(Default Unity Scene directional light).
+- **GameObject 'directional light'.** (Default Unity Scene directional light).
-- GameObject 'GameController'.
-Attached components: TinyCalibration, spawn targets, spawn targets exp 2.
+- **GameObject 'GameController'.** Attached components: TinyCalibration, spawn targets, spawn targets exp 2.
 Scale factor and rotation correction for tiny calibration same as in the OST. toggle to skip calibration can be used if the session is interrupted but the hmd is not removed to avoid reperforming the alignment task. toggle second experiment before starting the project to execute the interaction task. add the checkerboard gameobject to the Checker Board public variable.
-- Zed_Rig_Stereo: default ZED camera prefab (tested with SDK 2.8.0).
+- **GameObject 'Zed_Rig_Stereo':** default ZED camera prefab (tested with SDK 2.8.0).
 Left_eye is tagged MainCamera, Right_eye is tagged secondCamera.
-- GameObject 'CheckerboardTracker'.
-Attached component: Checkerboard_tracker_pose.
+- **GameObject 'CheckerboardTracker'.** Attached component: Checkerboard_tracker_pose.
-- GameObject 'CheckerboardModel'.
-This is the checkerboard prefab resized and translated in the same position w.r.t. the Vive Tracker.
+- **GameObject 'CheckerboardModel'.** This is the checkerboard prefab resized and translated in the same position w.r.t. the Vive Tracker.
-- GameObject 'TranslationInterface'.
-Tagged with 'TranslationInterface'.
+- **GameObject 'TranslationInterface'.** Tagged with 'TranslationInterface'.
 This is the prefab of the translation gizmo used during the alignment phase.
 The experimenter, before the experiment, needs to adjust the hologram of the checkerboard until it overlaps with the real one, which is tracked by a Vive Tracker.
 When the scene starts, the scene will be in Translation-Editing mode.
 The keybinds of the Translation-Editing mode are the following ones:
     - Y: Switch to Rotation mode.
     - W: Moves the virtual checkerboard forward in the Z axis (away from the user).